Altior: 2016/2017 season: novice steeplechases

 The 2016/2017 National Hunt season saw Altior competing in novice chases starting with the Starlight Novice's Chase at Kempton on 21 November which he won by sixty-three lengths at odds of 2/13.
+He was ridden by Noel Fehily as a replacement for the injured de Boinville.
 Henderson commented that he had been considering aiming the horse at the Champion Hurdle and added "he's got serious pace.
 You could win a Flat race with Altior any day you like".
 Two weeks later he started at odds of 2/7 when he was moved up in class for the Grade 1 Henry VIII Novices' Chase at Sandown Park.
-After racing in third place, he took the lead after jumping the final fence and "sprinted clear" to in by four lengths from Charbel.
-His rider Noel Fehily said "I was most impressed with him going to the last, I was a length down, he winged it and in two strides he was three lengths clear.
+After racing in third place, he took the lead after jumping the final fence and "sprinted clear" to win by four lengths from Charbel.
+Fehily said "I was most impressed with him going to the last, I was a length down, he winged it and in two strides he was three lengths clear.
 I thought it was very impressive".
-The Grade 2 Wayward Lad Novices' Chase at Kempton saw Altior start at odds of 1/9 against three opponents.
+The Grade 2 Wayward Lad Novices' Chase at Kempton saw Altior, ridden by Fehily, start at odds of 1/9 against three opponents.
 He took the lead at the third last fence and won "very easily" by eighteen lengths from Marracudja.
 After the race Henderson said "I think he is a very good horse.
 Going round here on his first chase he was good and at Sandown he was also good.
 Today you could see he had really worked it out.
 What he did just now was really 10 out of 10".

-On 11 February 2017 Altior was matched against more experienced chasers in the Game Spirit Chase at Newbury in which his opponents were Dodging Bullets, Fox Norton (Summit Juvenile Hurdle, Cheltenham Chase) and Traffic Fluide.
+On 11 February 2017 Altior, with de Boinville back in the saddle, was matched against more experienced chasers in the Game Spirit Chase at Newbury in which his opponents were Dodging Bullets, Fox Norton (Summit Juvenile Hurdle, Cheltenham Chase) and Traffic Fluide.
 Starting at odds of 30/100 and ridden as on his three previous starts by Fehily he led for most of the way, drew clear of his rivals at the fourth-last fence and won by fourteen lengths from Fox Norton.

 Having won nine successive races, Altior returned to the Cheltenham Festival of 14 March 2017 and started the 1/4 favourite for the Arkle Challenge Trophy.
 The best fancied of his opponents were Royal Caviar, Charbel, Forest Bihan (Lightning Novices' Chase) and Cloudy Dream.
 After racing in second place, Altior was left in front when Charbel fell and the second last and stayed on well to win by six lengths from Cloudy Dream.

 On the final day of the season, at Sandown Park, Altior beat Champion Chase winner Special Tiara by 8 lengths in the Celebration Chase (in which he started 30/100 favourite).
 Timeform gave Altior a rating of 175p following this performance ranking him as second only to Douvan on 182.